MayurKanth/Sales_Dashboard_project_using_MS_Excel/README.md

 Following steps are perfomred to complete this project :- Data Extraction
 Data Cleaning and preparation
-Inserting pivot Tables and charts
+Inserting pivot Tables and charts and
-Creating a dashboard
+Creating a dashboard.